-Condenser Coil
+Condenser Coil (Outdoor)

-The condenser coil is fabricated with round tube copper hairpins and plate fins of various materials and/or coatings (see Model Number Nomenclature in Appendix A on page 61 to identify the materials provided in this unit).
-The coil is a composite-type 2-row coil.
+The condenser coil is fabricated with round tube copper hairpins and plate fins of various materials and/or coatings (see Appendix A - Model Number Nomenclature on page 73 to identify the materials provided in this unit).
+The coil may be one-row or composite-type 2-row.
 Composite 2-row coils are 2 single-row coils fabricated with a single return bend end tubesheet.